Kurniawan Dwi Yulianto

-Kurniawan Dwi Yulianto (born 13 July 1976) is a former professional football from Indonesia.
-Normally playing as a striker, Kurniawan has the fourth most caps and goals for the Indonesia national football team with 33 goals in 59 appearances.
-His nickname is "Kurus" (literally meaning "skinny") because he has a slender figure.
-He is currently the assistant coach of Serie B side Como 1907, owned by Indonesian tobacco giant Djarum.
+Kurniawan Dwi Yulianto (born 13 July 1976) is an Indonesian former professional footballer who played as a striker.
+Kurniawan is the fourth most capped players and goalscorer for the Indonesia national team with 33 goals in 59 appearances.
+Kurniawan got himself a nickname of "Skinny" (Indonesian: Kurus) due to his slender figure.
+He is currently the attacking coach of Indonesia U-20 team.

-Playing career
+Club career

 Primavera years

 Kurniawan became a household name in Indonesia when he went on a scoring spree for the Indonesian youth team that went to Italy in 1993 to train at Serie A club U.C.
 Sampdoria and play in the Campionato Nazionale Primavera, the league for youth teams of Serie A and Serie B clubs.
 The Indonesian football association PSSI sent the team abroad for two years to prepare for the 1994 AFC Youth Championship in Jakarta and the qualifying round for the 1996 Summer Olympics.
-Kurniawan was so prolific that Sampdoria's coach at that time, Sven-Göran Eriksson, included the 18-year old in the team that toured Asia in 1994, along with superstars Roberto Mancini and Attilio Lombardo who just won the 1993-94 Copa Italia title.
+Kurniawan was so prolific that Sampdoria's coach at that time, Sven-Göran Eriksson, included the 18-year old in the team that toured Asia in 1994, along with superstars Roberto Mancini and Attilio Lombardo who just won the 1993–94 Coppa Italia title.

 FC Luzern

-Kurniawan's performance in the Primavera league and with Sampdoria in exhibition matches caught the attention of other European clubs, including Swiss top-tier club FC Luzern that signed him on loan for the 1994-95 season.
+Kurniawan's performance in the Primavera league and with Sampdoria in exhibition matches caught the attention of other European clubs, including Swiss top-tier club FC Luzern that signed him on loan for the 1994–95 season.
 Kurniawan scored three goals in his 12 appearances for the Lucerne-based club, a respectable result for any teenager with no previous professional career.
 Kurniawan is the first and only Indonesian national who has scored in a top-flight European league.
-He was also the only Indonesian who competed and scored in the UEFA Intertoto Cup, which was abolished in 2008.
+He was also the only Indonesian who competed at the UEFA Intertoto Cup, which was abolished in 2008.
 Despite such achievements, young Kurniawan suffered homesickness, culture shock, and injuries in Switzerland.

-Sampdoria in 1995 called him back from the loan spell to prepare him for the 1995-96 season of Serie A but Kurniawan chose to return to Indonesia.
+Sampdoria in 1995 called him back from the loan spell to prepare him for the 1995–96 season of Serie A but Kurniawan chose to return to Indonesia.